Cacti/documentation/Spine.md

 ### Testing/Debugging spine via command line

-spine offer a a few different ways at the command line to test its functionality.
-Here are a few examples of some tests you can run by executing spine.
+Spine offers a few different ways at the command line to test its functionality.
+Here are a few examples of some tests you can run by executing Spine.

 #### Test Spine without writing results to database